Enjoy safe, secure and affordable transactions when sending money to Lesotho.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - If the provider quotes a different rate to the one above please let us know

-Banks versus money transfer services
+Banks vs. money transfer services

-If you’re thinking about sending money to Lesotho via your bank, think again.
-Sure, your bank can easily send international wire transfers all around the world, but you’ll have to pay a high transfer fee (usually from $25 to $75) for the privilege.
-Banks also offer dismal exchange rates on international transfers, so you can usually do your hip pocket a big favour if you consider a specialist money transfer company.
-These companies don’t spread themselves across a wide range of products and services like the banks; they specialise in sending money internationally and can therefore offer far superior exchange rates.
-They also charge lower transfer fees and offer secure transfers, allowing you and your beneficiary to enjoy a better financial deal.
+If you’re thinking about sending money to Lesotho through your local bank, think again.
+While it will easily send international wire transfers all around the world, you’ll pay a high transfer fee of up to $75 for the privilege.
+Banks also typically offer dismal exchange rates on international transfers.

+Do your wallet a favor by considering the services of a specialist money transfer company.
+These companies don’t spread themselves across a wide range of products and services like the banks.
+Instead, they specialize in sending money internationally and can therefore offer far superior exchange rates.
+With their secure transfers also come lower transfer fees, allowing you and your recipient to enjoy a better financial deal.

 |Exchange rate||1 USD = 13.28 LSL||1 USD = 13.17 LSL|

-|Transfer method||Cash pickup||Cash pickup|
+|Transfer option||Cash pickup||Cash pickup|

 - Bank transfers.
 Transfers between banks are a secure but expensive transfer method.